ericschoenborn/GVSU-CIS641-LeftTuesday/docs/software_requirements_specification_final.md

 # Overview
-There are many groups that have a similar workflow that can be sumed up in this need "I need these tasks done in this amount of time, signed off by this person".
-Though it is a commen need thats easy to understand, the complexity makes it so not many suitable tools exist to fulfill this need and cordinate the information to everyone involved in a real time.
+There are many groups that have a similar workflow that can be summed up in this need "I need these tasks done in this amount of time, signed off by this person".
+Though it is a common need that is easy to understand, the complexity makes it so not many suitable tools exist to fulfill this need and coordinate the information to everyone involved in a real time.
 LeftTuesday seeks to be the solution to this problem.

 Any company with a hierarchical structure that aims to complete tasks will benefit from LeftTuesday.
 The largest advantage LeftTuesday has over the traditional document is that changes and progress can be viewed in real time.
 # Software Requirements
-- Must have a machine that can execute .net applicaiton
+- Must have a machine that can execute .net application
 - Must have MySql installed
 - Must have a way to send http requests
 ## Functional Requirements